Terminals of Los Angeles International Airport: Terminal 3

-Terminal 3 has 14 gates: Gates 30A–30B, 31A–31B, 32A–32B, 33, 34A–34B, 35–36, 37A–37B, 38.
+Terminal 3 has 15 gates: Gates 30A, 30B, 31A, 31B, 32A, 32B, 33, 34A, 34B, 35, 36, 37A, 37B, and 38.
 As of June 2022, this terminal, along with Terminal 2, serves as a hub for Delta Air Lines.
-The terminal also has check-in facilities for Delta's SkyTeam partner, Aeroméxico; after clearing security in Terminal 3, Aeroméxico passengers board a shuttle to the Tom Bradley International Terminal where the flights operate.
+The terminal also has check-in facilities for Delta's SkyTeam partners, Aeroméxico and Virgin Atlantic.
+After clearing security in Terminal 3, Aeroméxico and Virgin Atlantic passengers walk to the Tom Bradley International Terminal.

-Terminal 3 opened in 1961 and was Trans World Airlines' (TWA's) terminal.
+Terminal 3 opened in 1961 and was Trans World Airlines' (TWA) terminal.
 Eastern Air Lines initially also shared space as a tenant.
 The terminal was expanded in 1970 to accommodate widebody operations and between 1980 and 1987, which included a new passenger connector building and baggage system connected to the original satellite.
 It formerly housed some American Airlines flights after that airline acquired Reno Air and TWA in 1999 and 2001, respectively.
-Virgin America was also based here from 2008-2017 until the Alaska Airlines merger moved them to Terminal 6.
+Virgin America was also based here from 2008–2017 until the Alaska Airlines merger moved them to Terminal 6.
 US Airways was housed in Terminal 3 after renovations were started in Terminal 1 from February 2014 until eventually, all American flights were moved to Terminal 4.

 Terminal 3 was closed, partially demolished and reconstructed between November 2020 and April 2022 as part of Delta Air Lines' $1.9 billion "Delta Sky Way at LAX" modernization project.
 The pace of construction was accelerated due to the decline in passenger air travel as the result of the global COVID-19 pandemic.

-Former tenants of the terminal include Air California, AirTran Airways, American Airlines, ATA Airlines, Bonanza Air Lines, Braniff International Airways, Eastern Air Lines, Golden West Airlines, The Hawaii Express, Midway Airlines (1976–1991), Midwest Airlines, Northeastern International Airways, Pacific East Airlines, Pacific Express, Reno Air, Southwest Airlines, Spirit Airlines, Trans World Airlines, US Airways, Virgin America, Virgin Australia, and Western Pacific Airlines.
+Former tenants of the terminal include Air California, AirTran Airways, American Airlines, ATA Airlines, Bonanza Air Lines, Braniff International Airways, Eastern Air Lines, Golden West Airlines, The Hawaii Express, Midway Airlines, Midwest Airlines, Northeastern International Airways, Pacific East Airlines, Pacific Express, Reno Air, Southwest Airlines, Spirit Airlines, Trans World Airlines, US Airways, Virgin America, Virgin Australia, and Western Pacific Airlines.

-Terminal 3 has one Delta SkyClub.
+Terminal 3 has one Delta SkyClub located off the walkway between Terminal 2 and 3.
+The Delta One Lounge opened on October 8, 2024.